balhom/balhom-web/README.md

-# balhom-web
+# Balhom Web

-BalHom Web built with React
+BalHom Web has been buit with React working in Vite with HMR and some ESLint rules.